nathanmarz/specter-wiki/List-of-Navigators.md

 ### LAST

 `LAST` navigates to the last element of a collection.
-If the collection is a map, returns the key-value pair `[key value]`.
+If the collection is a map, returns a key-value pair `[key value]`.
 If the collection is empty, navigation stops.

 ```clojure
 => (select-one LAST (range 5))